First-Order Projected Algorithms With the Same Linear Convergence Rate Bounds as Their Unconstrained Counterparts: Abstract

 \section{Abstract}

-\mml{In this paper, we propose a systematic approach for constructing first-order projected algorithms for optimization problems with general set constraints, building upon their unconstrained \icl{counterparts.} \icl{We show that these} projected algorithms retain the same linear convergence rate bounds, \icl{when the latter are obtained for the unconstrained algorithms via quadratic Lyapunov functions arising from integral quadratic constraint (IQC) characterizations.} \icl{This result is derived by showing} that the projection \icl{considered} remains invariant under \icl{a} linear transformation induced by the Lyapunov matrix, \icl{which allows to establish contraction properties for the composite mapping induced by this transformation.} Our results indicate that, when analyzing worst-case convergence rates or \icl{when} synthesizing \icl{first-order optimization algorithms with potentially \mml{higher-order} dynamics,} it suffices to focus solely on the unconstrained dynamics. }
+\mll{In this paper, we propose a systematic approach for extending first-order optimization algorithms, originally designed for unconstrained strongly convex problems, to handle closed convex set constraints.} \mll{We show that the resulting projected algorithms} retain the same linear convergence rate bounds, \mll{provided that the underlying unconstrained optimization algorithms admit a quadratic Lyapunov function obtained from integral quadratic constraint (IQC) analysis.} The projected algorithms are constructed by applying a projection in the norm induced by the Lyapunov matrix, ensuring both constraint satisfaction and optimality at the fixed point.
+Furthermore, under a linear transformation associated with this matrix, the projection becomes non-expansive in the Euclidean norm, \li{thereby preserving the convergence rate bounds under the composition of the linearly convergent algorithmic operator and the projection.} Our results indicate that, when analyzing worst-case convergence rates or \icl{when} synthesizing \icl{first-order optimization algorithms with potentially \mml{higher-order} dynamics,} it suffices to focus solely on the unconstrained dynamics, \mll{since the same parameters or stepsizes can be employed without retuning.}